winitzki/scall/tutorial/programming_dhall.md

 Nevertheless, three possibilities for creating rogue expressions still remain:
 - Trying to create a data structure so large that no realistic computer could fit it in memory.
 - Starting a computation that takes so long that no realistic user could wait for its completion.
-- Trying to import an extremely large external resource (e.g., from a Web server that keeps generating  space characters forever, or from the device file `/dev/zero`).
+- Trying to import an extremely large external resource (e.g., from a Web server that keeps generating  space characters forever, or from `/dev/zero`).

 These situations are impossible to avoid because (even with Dhall's restrictions) it is not possible to determine in advance the maximum memory requirements and run times of an arbitrary given program.
 It is also impossible to determine the length of an external resource in advance.